FreedomBen/breakout71/Readme.md

 Potential big features
 - final bosses (large vertical level that scrolls down faster and faster)
 - split screen multiplayer

-# done
-- add pointer lock when game is running (lock to play area )https://mdn.github.io/dom-examples/pointer-lock/
-- hide cursor options
-- the more the user pauses in a run, the more time it should take for the pause to happen.
-- F for fullscreen
-- keyboard support (Left/Right arrow, Spacebar, and Shift+arrow to move puck 3 times faster, M for menu, S for score, up/down navigation in menus)

 # Credits